haseebanwar/create-react-pkg/README.md

 Create React Package is divided into two packages:

-- `create-react-package` is a command line tool that you use to create new react packages.
+- `create-react-package` is a command line tool used to create new react packages.
 - `react-package-scripts` is a development dependency in the generated projects that encapsulates all the build tools.

 ## Customization

 Create React Package uses Rollup, Babel, Jest, and ESLint under the hood.
-These tools are pre-configured and the default configuration is enough for most packages but you can customize them to your needs.
+These tools are pre-configured, and the default configuration is enough for most packages but you can customize them to your needs.

 > Customization can invalidate the default behavior of Create React Package, please use with discretion.